With our pressure calculator, you can estimate the pressure exerted by a force on a specific surface area.

 What is pressure?

-As defined, pressure is a physical quantity which describes the magnitude of a force distributed on the surface of an object, such as the force of a punch.
+As defined, pressure is a physical quantity that describes the magnitude of a force distributed over the surface of an object, such as the force of a punch.
 We can distinguish many types of pressure due to the source of its origin.
 These are, for example:

 Aerostatic pressure – The pressure inside the gas arising from its own weight.
 Check our air pressure at altitude calculator to find the atmospheric pressure at any altitude and temperature!

 Hydrostatic pressure – Analogous to the aerostatic pressure, but in this case, exerted by liquids.

-- acoustic pressure - deviation from the average value of atmospheric pressure, occurring during the propagation of an acoustic wave in it.
-You can compute the pressure of sound with our dB calculator.
+Acoustic pressure – Deviation from the average value of atmospheric pressure occurring during the propagation of an acoustic wave.
+You can compute sound pressure with our dB calculator.